-Do you know the moment when suddenly there is no vehicle to be seen for the next few kilometres on the motorway in the right-hand lane?
+Do you know the moment when suddenly there is no vehicle to be seen for the next few kilometres on the motorway in the left-hand lane?
 The feeling when your own car accelerates almost by itself and gets faster and faster?
 If a truck suddenly overtakes you, this can lead to a dangerous and difficult to control situation on the road.

 If you were now travelling with a self-propelled, autonomous vehicle, you would involuntarily ask yourself: How will my car react now?
 Full throttle and drive just past?
 Just keep driving and initiate an emergency stop at the last moment?
 Or get the obstacle in the right lane, slow down and decelerate until the truck changes back to the right lane?